Convoy (1940 film): Reception

+Critical

+The Monthly Film Bulletin wrote: "This is an epic of the sea, beautifully directed and with no false heroics.
+The male cast live their parts and, from the hard-boiled sinful old skipper of one of the convoy's tramps through the lower deck of Apollo to Clive Brook as Captain Armitage, they bring into the cinema the authentic atmosphere of ships.
+Judy Campbell does her best in the slight and somewhat unnecessary part of Armitage's wife.
+The settings are amazingly – and at times almost terrifyingly – realistic.
+This film can, in short, justifiably claim to be the most exciting, lifelike and restrained account of the Navy's work in wartime yet seen on the screen."

-The reviewer in The Times in his review of Convoy, wrote that "this film up to a point succeeds in giving some idea of the work implied in the title.
-The pity is that it did not go farther, risk the charge of being labelled documentary". but concluded that the film "has some substantial merits to set against its lack of austerer virtues."
+The Times wrote: "This film up to a point succeeds in giving some idea of the work implied in the title.
+The pity is that it did not go farther, risk the charge of being labelled documentary", concluding that the film "has some substantial merits to set against its lack of austerer virtues."

-After Convoy had opened at the Rialto in New York City in January 1941, Theodore Strauss, the reviewer in The New York Times wrote, "if the film fails in its frankly propagandistic mission it is because of spurious craftsmanship and because it is a little too self-consciously heroic. ...
+In The New York Times Theodore Strauss wrote, "if the film fails in its frankly propagandistic mission it is because of spurious craftsmanship and because it is a little too self-consciously heroic. ...
 The actors, including Clive Brook and John Clements, are all so teddibly British in the face of grave danger that their calm becomes unconvincing."

 Box Office

 Convoy earned at least £50,000 outside England.

 According to Kinematograph Weekly it was the most popular British film of 1940 in Britain.